shhrishSomawat/Connected-Data-Store/README.md

-# Connected Data Store : Create a Connected Data Store : Create and implement a data structure similar to a blockchain based on the below requirements.

-## Stage 1: Create a Connected Data Store

-## Requirements:

-### Data Store Object Structure:
-- Each data store object should have:
-  - Index: Unique identifier for the object.
-  - Data: Maximum of 1024 bytes of characters.
-  - Prev Hash: Hash of the previous data store object.
-  - Current Hash: Hash generated based on cryptographic algorithm using Index, Data, and Prev Hash.

-### Initial Block:
-- The first block should have 0000 as the Prev Hash.

-### Steps:
-1. Define the data store object structure with the specified properties.
-2. Implement a method to generate the hash of a data store object based on the cryptographic algorithm and input parameters.
-3. Create the initial block with 0000 as the Prev Hash.

----

-## Stage 2: Correction State

-### Requirements:

-### Correct Data Store Object:
-- A data store object is considered correct if its hash follows a specified pattern (e.g., first 4 digits are zero).
-- Addition of a Correction Value field in the object.

-### Correction Value Calculation:
-- The Correction Value should be calculated in such a way that when combined with other fields, it produces a hash with the specified pattern.

-### Hash Update:
-- Ability to find a particular object's Correction Value.
-- Update the object's hash based on the new Correction Value.

-### Recalculation Trigger:
-- Updating any field in a data store object should trigger a recalculation of the hash.
-- Recalculation should propagate to further connected data store objects.

-### Steps:
-1. Add a Correction Value field to the data store object.
-2. Implement a method to calculate the Correction Value for an object to meet the specified hash pattern.
-3. Update the hash of the object based on the new Correction Value.
-4. Implement a function to find a particular object's Correction Value and update its hash.
-5. Ensure that updating any field triggers hash recalculation and cascades to connected data store objects.

-The solution can be created on any tech stack.
-Create a fork of this repository and build your solution on the fork and share the forked repository address over email in the stipulated time.
+# Connected Data Store

+## Overview
+This Python code implements a Connected Data Store, which is a data structure similar to a blockchain.
+It allows for the creation of data store objects with unique identifiers, data, and references to previous objects.
+The code also includes functionality for ensuring data integrity through hash validation and correction.

+## Problem Statement
+The goal of this project is to create a data structure that mimics the behavior of a blockchain, providing secure storage and verification of data.
+The system should be able to generate hashes for data store objects and ensure that the data remains intact and unaltered.

+## Solution Approach
+To achieve the objectives outlined in the problem statement, the following approach was taken:

+1. **Data Store Object**: Defined a class `Data_Store_Object` to represent each object in the data store, containing attributes for index, data, previous hash, correction value, and current hash.

+2. **Hash Generation**: Implemented a hash function using the hashlib library to generate hashes for data store objects based on their attributes.

+3. **Correction Value Calculation**: Developed a function to calculate the correction value for a data store object, ensuring that the hash meets specified patterns (e.g., leading zeros).

+4. **Hash Update**: Implemented methods to update the hash of a data store object after modifying its attributes or correction value.

+## System Architecture
+The system architecture consists of a Python script containing the implementation of the data store object and related functions.
+It follows an object-oriented design, with a clear separation of concerns between the data store object class and the hash generation/correction logic.

+## Usage
+To use the Connected Data Store, follow these steps:

+1. Instantiate the initial block using the `DataStoreObject` class.
+2. Modify data store objects as needed, updating their attributes and correction values.
+3. Ensure data integrity by recalculating hashes and correction values when necessary.

+## Documentation
+### Data Store Object Class
+#### Attributes
+- `index`: Unique identifier for the object.
+- `data`: Data stored in the object.
+- `previous_hash`: Hash of the previous data store object.
+- `correctionValue`: Correction value used for hash correction.
+- `current_hash`: Hash generated based on cryptographic algorithm using index, data, previous hash, and correction value.

+#### Methods
+- `evaluate_hash()`: Method to calculate the hash of the data store object.
+- `update_hash()`: Method to update the current hash of the object.

+### Other Functions
+- `hash_function(data)`: Function to generate a hash using the hashlib library.
+- `calculate_correctionValue(data_store_object, pattern)`: Function to calculate the correction value for a data store object.
+- `update_hash_with_correctionValue(data_store_object)`: Function to update the hash of a data store object with its correction value.
+- `update_data(data_store_object, index, data, previous_hash)`: Function to update the attributes of a data store object and recalculate its hash.

+## Contributors
+-[Shrish Somawat]